Enlivening legal education through The Postal Museum

 Sociolegal model making 6: place-holding

-https://vimeo.com/199899293 This is the sixth in a series of experiments (see the first, second, third, fourth and fifth) investigating how modelling can be used in sociolegal research processes.
+https://vimeo.com/199899293 This is the sixth in a series of eight experiments investigating how modelling can be used in sociolegal research processes.
 I am a sociolegal researcher seeking to generate insights that are both theoretically informed and empirically grounded.
 Almost all my research includes qualitative, semi-structured interviews that are always time consuming and expensive to complete and sometimes awkward.
-But they are also usually extremely… Continue reading Sociolegal model making 6: place-holding
+But they are also usually… Continue reading Sociolegal model making 6: place-holding